-- Profitability – when strategic business units can create their own value propositions for their respective target audiences, there is a higher likelihood of profitability.
+When strategic business units can create their own value propositions for their respective target audiences, there is a higher likelihood of profitability.

-- Decision-making – when faced with challenges or obstacles, management within each strategic business unit can focus on their immediate concerns and make rapid decisions that do not impact the organization as a whole.
+When faced with challenges or obstacles, management within each strategic business unit can focus on their immediate concerns and make rapid decisions that do not impact the organization as a whole.

 Factors that need to be considered include culture, market conditions, short and long-term goals, brand messaging, and resource utilization.

-While it is entirely possible for a company to dominate its market with an umbrella of products, there does exist the potential for so-called product cannibalization.
+While it is possible for a company to dominate its market with an umbrella of products, the potential for so-called product cannibalization exists.

 With each new unit requiring management, branding, recruitment, accounting, and other personnel, the organization must fill a range of positions many times over.